mistryamit03/mistryamit03/README.md

 Hi there!
 I'm a **Data Analyst** driven by curiosity and powered by 8.5+ years of cross-functional experience — blending **data analytics**, **supply chain & last-mile logistics**, **quality assurance**, and **user insight research**.

-🔍 I specialize in turning messy data into meaningful strategy — whether it's building **robust KPIs**, crafting **insightful dashboards**, or developing **machine learning models** that uncover hidden opportunities.
+🔍 I specialise in turning messy data into meaningful strategy — whether it's building **robust KPIs**, crafting **insightful dashboards**, or developing **machine learning models** that uncover hidden opportunities.

 💡 My mission?
 To bridge the gap between **data and decision-making**, and help businesses scale smarter through **accurate, actionable, and elegant data solutions**.